 - After the primary diagnostic conversation, the patient is placed in a three-dimensional virtual world created by a computer.
 Computer graphics and technology make it possible to achieve a sense of presence and immersion in a virtual environment.
 The therapist’s voice guides the participant through the environment and interacts with them throughout the session.
-For a person who is afraid of heights, it can be the roof of the skyscraper, for the client who is afraid of public speaking- the room full of people.
+For a person who is afraid of heights, it can be the roof of a skyscraper.
+For the client who is afraid of public speaking – a room full of people;

 - Studies show that 6 to 12 sessions are required to achieve maximum benefit.
 Why is VR therapy better than traditional exposure therapy (ET) used to treat anxiety disorders, panic attacks, and phobias?